-Inhabited since 6500 B.C., Crete's Minoan history is evident in the archaeological remains that tourists still marvel at.
-The prehistoric Cretans art legacy, dating back to the Bronze Age, remains in museums and galleries throughout the island.
 Eastern Crete is home to Heraklion, on the northern side of Crete.
-It is both the largest city and the capital of the island.
+It is both the largest city, a major port and the capital of the island.
 Here you will find constant activity because most tourists arrive here first when they come to Crete.
 It is a place rich with history and archaeological sites, including the Palace of Knossos.
-Crete is a tourist hub, and rightfully so.
-It combines natural wonders with plenty of industry to accommodate the tourist's desires to shop, eat, relax, and learn all at once.
-Tourists will delight in the family-run tavernas that supply the hungry visitor with meat like lamb and pork, and a host of specialty cheeses and wines.
+Crete combines natural wonders, agriculture, and plenty of industry to accommodate the tourist's desires to shop, eat, relax, and learn all at once.
+Tourists will delight in the family-run tavernas that supply the hungry visitor with delicious choice of meat like lamb and pork, and a host of specialty cheeses and wines.

 However, Crete's landscape is probably its biggest asset.
 Its coastline has earned it the nickname Big Blue.
 Cretans enjoy the water that surrounds them, as do tourists.
 A favorite sport at most any beach is windsurfing, and rentals are normally available.
 Much of the terrain on Crete is rough, but this can also make for a nice challenge if you are a hiker, biker, or nature enthusiast.
 For those less physically inclined, Crete offers plenty of museums and unique activities that will allow you to take it easy and enjoy.
 Bird watching, for example, is common in Heraklion, where migratory birds fly en masse.
 Regardless of your interests, Crete is sure to inspire awe with its rich history and modern splendor.